putitsimply/christian-bible-explained/nehemiah.md

 Near the end, Nehemiah returns briefly to Persia, then comes back to Jerusalem and finds old problems returning.
 He reforms things again, including misuse of temple rooms, people working and trading on the Sabbath, and mixed marriages that were causing conflict about identity and worship.

 Overall, Nehemiah is about strong leadership, prayer, teamwork, courage under pressure, and rebuilding both physical walls and community values.

+## Big ideas

+* Rebuilding a city also means rebuilding trust, justice, and shared values.
+* The story highlights teamwork under pressure and dealing with opposition.
+* Religious practice is connected with fairness (especially around debt and poverty).